dylanbeattie/freeasinweekend.org/open-source-open-mind.md

 And then way down the list, projects like Naudio… we're talking a hundred dollars a month.
 Not much, but that's a new dev laptop every few years, or a night out with your partner to make up for spending all weekend at your desk again.

+This also doesn't solve the fundamental problem of the economics of free software, which is that in a capitalist society motivated by profit, the winning strategy is not to *reward* altruism, it's to exploit it.
+The line has to go up, and if the line stops going up and the shareholders find out you were being *nice*, that's probably not going to end well.

+Maybe, though, something like this could start moving the needle.
+Maybe it's a step towards us all acknowledging that installing software components in two mouse clicks is a convenience worth paying for, even if the actual code doesn't cost anything - and normalising the idea that the folks who created that package can expect to get paid when their work gets used.

-But remember: all we're talking about here is paying for convenience.
-Folks who subscribe to NuGet Pro don't own the software, just like paying for Disney+ doesn't mean I own Star Wars.
-It's a delivery service for code which is provided to you under whatever license the authors consider appropriate, whether that's a paid license, a permissive open source license, the GPL, or it's completely in the public domain.
+Remember: all we're talking about here is paying for convenience.
+Folks who subscribe to NuGet Pro don't own the software, just like paying for Spotify doesn't mean I own any Taylor Swift albums.
+We're talking about Deliveroo for binaries: delivery service for code which is provided to you under whatever license the authors consider appropriate, whether that's a paid license, a permissive open source license, the GPL, or it's completely in the public domain.
 We're doing the 2024 equivalent of charging ten bucks for a Red Hat Linux CD-ROM because downloading it over dialup is a pain in the ass.

 Of course, this is never going to happen.
 Every mainstream development platform has a free package repository: NuGet, npm, maven, Ruby Gems… change any of those to a premium service and the woodland folk would riot.